Ronald M. Gould

-Ronald Murray Gould (born October 17, 1946) is an American lawyer and jurist serving as a U.S. circuit judge of the U.S. Court of Appeals for the Ninth Circuit since 1999.
+Ronald Murray Gould (born in 1946) is an American lawyer and jurist serving as a U.S. circuit judge of the U.S. Court of Appeals for the Ninth Circuit since 1999.

-Education and legal training
+Education

 Gould was born in 1946 in St. Louis, Missouri.
 He graduated from the University of Pennsylvania with a Bachelor of Science.
 He attended the University of Michigan Law School, graduating in 1973 with a Juris Doctor.

 Legal career

 After graduating from law school, Gould clerked for Judge Wade H. McCree of the United States Court of Appeals for the Sixth Circuit from 1973 to 1974 and for Justice Potter Stewart of the U.S. Supreme Court from 1974 to 1975.

 Gould was in private practice for Perkins Coie in Seattle, Washington from 1975 to 1999 and served as an adjunct professor at the University of Washington Law School from 1986 to 1989.
 He was a partner at Perkins Coie at the time of his appeals court nomination.
 He also was president of the Washington State Bar Association.